 Coat of No Arms - Artemis (nude Bronze Draped statuettes)

 Indoors only (finish and/or material and/or size may be unsuitable for the garden)

-if you would like to contact us about this sculpture or sculptor for any reason including commission discussion then please click the button below.
+If you would like to contact us about this sculpture for any reason including commission discussion then please click the button below.

 (credit card/debit card, postal order, cheque and bank transfer)

-location of the sculpture before a final all in price is quoted - please
+location of the sculpture before a final invoice is provided - please

-use the invoice enquiry button and we will not charge you until we have contacted you
+use the invoice button and we will not charge you until we have contacted you

 Peter de Sausmarez.